Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Distributional models, methods of estimation and testing

-$\alpha$-Stable distributions provide no general analytic expressions for the density, median, mode or entropy, but are uniquely specified by their characteristic function, which has several parameterizations.
-In this paper we consider the following parameterization in which a random variable $X$ is said to have a stable distribution, $\mathcal{S}_{\alpha}(\beta,\gamma,\delta;0)$, if its CF has the following form:
+For modelling the LOB data, we use the following parameterization in which a random variable $X$ is said to have a stable distribution if its characteristic function has the following form: The series expansions for the corresponding density and CDF are provided in \citet{zolotarev1983univariate}.

-In addition, we note in Technical Appendix Definition \ref{Defn:aStab} the representations for the density and cdf available as series expansions, provided in \citet{zolotarev1983univariate}.
-Through these specifications of the $\alpha$-stable distributional model, the evaluation and estimation of this family of models for the volume profiles can be performed, even when the distribution function is not available in closed form to evaluate pointwise.